lndgalante/codewars-katas/README.md

 ## Purpose

 Doing lot of katas could help you to improve your logic and algorithmic thinking.
-Also could help you to be to go with more confidence to interviews.
+Also could help you to go with more confidence to interviews.
+I highly recommend this [Tech Interview Handbook](https://github.com/yangshun/tech-interview-handbook) which is a carefully curated content to help you ace your next technical interview.

 ## Personal Challenge